tanveeralam1/pacerpro_test/README.md

 Soft Delete Functionality:

-soft_delete: Marks an item as deleted by updating the deleted_at attribute with the current timestamp.
+**soft_delete:** Marks an item as deleted by updating the deleted_at attribute with the current timestamp.

-restore: Restores a soft-deleted item by setting the deleted_at attribute to nil.
+**restore**: Restores a soft-deleted item by setting the deleted_at attribute to nil.

-Default Scope: Excludes "deleted" items from normal queries.
+**Default Scope**: Excludes "deleted" items from normal queries.